Silver Explorer

 Silver Explorer's 2022-2023 Antarctic voyages were moved to the fleet's newest member Silver Endeavour (2021-built as Crystal Endeavor).

-Exploris Cruises' fleet will consist of smaller-sized, second-hand luxury vessels with max passenger capacity 150.
+Exploris Cruises' fleet will consist of smaller-sized, initially second-hand luxury vessels with max passenger capacity 150.
 All boats will have their own fleets of Zodiacs (large motorized RIBs/rigid inflatable boats).
 Zodiacs on expedition ships and superyachts are used for near-coast navigation, tours on inland waterways as well as for passenger tendering in destinations without proper port infrastructure (piers, docks, quays or wharves).

 Exploris ships are mastered by French captains and officers, with "open bridge" policy allowing passengers to access the Wheelhouse and interact with the officers on duty.
 Professional expedition teams of French-speaking highly experienced specialists (travel guides and naturalists) board the ship to provide information on the geographical regions' (included in the current cruise itinerary) wildlife and history.
 The expedition leaders also host daily port talks and conferences themed on the current voyage.